-the driver or an authorised person may direct the person to leave, or not to enter, the vehicle or compartment.
+(c) the person fails to leave, or not to enter, the vehicle or compartment;

 143AHA Power to require person to leave public transport infrastructure if person committing particular offences

 - (1) An authorised person may direct a person to leave public transport infrastructure if- - (a) the authorised person finds the person committing an offence against a relevant provision; and - (b) the authorised person reasonably believes the person may continue to commit or immediately repeat the offence. - (2) If the person does not obey the direction, the authorised person may use force that is reasonable to get the person to leave. - (3) In this section-